Sulfur compounds: Oxides

-Many other sulfur oxides are observed including the sulfur-rich oxides include sulfur monoxide, disulfur monoxide, disulfur dioxides, and higher oxides containing peroxo groups.
+Many other sulfur oxides are observed including the sulfur-rich oxides sulfur monoxide, disulfur monoxide, disulfur dioxides, and higher oxides containing peroxo groups.

 Halides

-Sulfur reacts with fluorine to give the highly reactive sulfur tetrafluoride and the highly inert Sulfur hexafluoride.
+Sulfur reacts with fluorine to give the highly reactive sulfur tetrafluoride and the highly inert sulfur hexafluoride.
 Whereas fluorine gives S(IV) and S(VI) compounds, chlorine gives S(II) and S(I) derivatives.
 Thus, sulfur dichloride, disulfur dichloride, and higher chlorosulfanes arise from the chlorination of sulfur.
 Sulfuryl chloride and chlorosulfuric acid are derivatives of sulfuric acid; thionyl chloride (SOCl_{2}) is a common reagent in organic synthesis.
 Sulfur halides are precursors to a variety of metal complexes.

 Pseudohalides

 Sulfur oxidizes cyanide and sulfite to give thiocyanate and thiosulfate, respectively.

 Metal sulfides

 Sulfur reacts with many metals.
 Electropositive metals give polysulfide salts.
 Copper, zinc and silver are tarnished by sulfur.
 Although many metal sulfides are known, most are prepared by high temperature reactions of the elements.
 Sulfide minerals contain the sulfide (S^{2-}) or disulfide (S_{2}^{2-}) anions.
 Typical examples are: